MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-authentication/auth-oauth-card.md

 There are currently some restrictions to where you can use the OAuthCard.
 These include:

-* The card will not work with [guest access](/MicrosoftTeams/guest-access)
+* The card will not work with [guest access](/MicrosoftTeams/guest-access).
-* It will not work with [Microsoft Teams free](https://products.office.com/microsoft-teams/free)
+* It will not work with [Microsoft Teams free](https://products.office.com/microsoft-teams/free).
-* It can only be used for bot authentication
+* It can only be used for bot authentication.
-* It only works for bots registered in the [Azure Bot Service](https://azure.microsoft.com/services/bot-service/)
+* It only works for bots registered in the [Azure Bot Service](https://azure.microsoft.com/services/bot-service/).

 ## How does the Azure Bot Service help me do authentication?